Rogue (esports)

-Rogue was a professional esports organization with teams competing across several different titles in Europe and the United States.
+Rogue is a professional esports organization with teams competing across several different titles in Europe and the United States.
 It has two League of Legends teams based in Europe: a main team that participates in the League of Legends European Championship (LEC), and an academy team that participates in the Ultraliga.
 Team Rogue was founded by Franklin Villarreal, Derek Nelson and Carson Knuth in 2016, and acquired by now parent and management company ReKTGlobal and its partners in 2018.
-ReKTGlobal also owns the Call of Duty League team, the London Royal Ravens.
+ReKTGlobal also owns the Call of Duty League team, the Carolina Royal Ravens.
 The organization is co-owned by prominent DJ Steve Aoki and YouTuber Vikram "Vikkstar123" Barn.
 Other Investors include Imagine Dragons, Rudy Gobert, Nicky Romero, Nick Gross and Landon Collins.

 On October 6, 2022, Rogue announced a merger with KOI, an esports organisation owned by Ibai Llanos and Gerard Piqué.
 This will result in the existing Rogue teams rebranding to KOI.
+Following Infinite Reality's split with KOI in 2023, the team was reestablished.